wmbenedetto/turbine.js/README.md

 ### queries

-*Object containing functions used to resolve queries and return responses.*
+*[OBJECT] Contains functions used to resolve queries and return responses.*

 The `initObj.queries` object is a collection of key:value pairs.
 Each key is the name of a query that appears in your workflow; each corresponding value is a reference to a function that will return the result of the query (a.k.a. the response).